-- A higher level of review and scrutiny will be placed upon development proposals or public improvements within the Agricultural Overlay to minimize the impacts of land use activities and infrastructure improvements on high-value agricultural lands. - Development within the Agricultural Overlay (and outside of Coordinated Planning Areas) should be designed to limit impacts on high-value agricultural lands through the use of clustering, conservation subdivision design, or other conservation-oriented site design strategies. - Conditions vary by location.
-Refer to Chapter 4 for planning area-specific guidance.
+- A higher level of review and scrutiny will be placed upon development proposals or public improvements within the Agricultural Overlay to minimize the impacts of land use activities and infrastructure improvements on high-value agricultural lands. - Existing conditions or other factors that may reduce or negate the value of a given parcel for agricultural use will be considered on a site-by-site basis (e.g., a lack of irrigation infrastructure, existing development). - Development within the Agricultural Overlay should be designed to limit impacts on high-value agricultural lands through the use of conservation subdivision design, or other conservation-oriented site design strategies (sometimes including lot size averaging).